The Life of Leon

 Lyrics

 I've always thought this to be a true confession from Lennon about some hookup while on a Scandinavian tour.
-Here I interpret it with that sentiment--as if I had high hopes with a new friend, having the hopes dashed after the realization that there wasn't a mutual desire.
+Here I interpret it as a phone conversation--we're being told about an evening of high hopes with a new friend, having the hopes dashed after the realization that there wasn't a mutual desire.

 You've Got to Hide Your Love Away